Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-7/_posts/2017-01-10-using-other-stylesheets.md

 Then, click on `Download jQuery`.

-Then, right-click `Download the compressed, production jQuery 3.x.x` and save the file in the your `js` folder with Bootstrap.
+Then, right-click `Download the compressed, production jQuery 3.x.x` and save the file in your `js` folder with Bootstrap.

 ```html